 Graveside services will be held April 25, 2020 in Granite, Utah.
 A memorial service will be held at a later date when his many friends and family are able to gather and celebrate his memory.

-To send flowers to the family or plant a tree in memory of Rolland Frank Sparks, please visit our floral store.
+To send flowers to Rolland's family, please visit our floral store.